Fiesta ST FMIC

 - Fully Cast End-Tanks

 cp-e™ started off by determining the maximum size core that could fit without major modification to the vehicle.
-Our Ford Fusion 2.0T FMIC uses the bar and plate design to help ensure a high level of efficiency.
+Our Ford Fiesta FMIC uses the bar and plate design to help ensure a high level of efficiency.

 cp-e™ then set their sights on designing the perfect Fiesta ST FMIC endtanks, developing a design that not only encloses the monstrous core, but also requires no cutting, no drilling, and no permanent modification to the vehicle.
 With the laser cut brackets, the intercooler will mount in the stock location while matching up to the stock intercooler piping.
 Customers can now upgrade their piping when their power demands need it and modify in smaller increments.